76º

 The bill aims to create a water supply four times the size of Lake Livingston, one of the state’s largest reservoirs.
 But it may still be a “drop in the bucket” compared to the state’s needs.

-LGBTQ Texans rally at Capitol as House set to consider banning puberty blockers, hormone treatments for trans kids
+Pivotal House vote moves Texas closer to banning puberty blockers, hormone treatments for trans kids

 In surprise move days after Allen mall shooting, Texas House panel OKs bill raising age to buy semi-automatic rifles